-- Always read the manufacturer’s guidelines.
+- Check the owner's manual: Always read the manufacturer’s guidelines or the owner's manual.
 Understanding how to correctly light your pilot is key to avoiding damage to your home and furnace.

 If you do smell gas, turn off your main gas supply and immediately vacate your home.
 Once you’re at a safe distance, call your propane dealer and report a potential gas leak.

-Once you’re prepped and you’ve determined your home is safe, it’s time to re-light your pilot.
-Here’s a quick how-to:
+Once you’re prepped and determined that your home is safe, it’s time to re-light your pilot:

-Step 1: Find your pilot light and gas valve.
-The gas valve is usually painted red with the on, off and pilot settings clearly marked.
+- Find your pilot light and gas valve.
+The gas valve is usually painted red with the on, off, and pilot settings clearly marked.

-Step 2: Turn the valve to off and wait three minutes.
+- Turn the valve to the off position and wait three minutes.

 If you’re having problems with an electric furnace, re-igniting your burner won’t be as simple.
 It’s best to call a licensed professional to address these problems.